smstevens1/PRM-PASEF/README.md

 # PRM-PASEF

 This python script requires two input files:
 1) The gene target list in .txt format: It can be exported from IPA.
-It can also be a user-generated file, and must have at least one coloum named "Symbol" that has gene names.
+It can also be a user-generated file, and must have at least one column named "Symbol" that has gene names.
 2) DIA output in .tsv format either from DIA-NN (v.
 1.8.1) or TIMS DIA-NN.

 To run the script,